 Considered one of the best fish restaurants in Rome, ilSanLorenzo serves only gourmet cuisine.
-This is not a cheap eat, so expect to pay more than many nearby restaurants.
+This is not cheap eat, so expect to pay more than many nearby restaurants.

 The highest quality of the ingredients translates into excellent original creations.
 You can choose the menu a la carte or a tasting with a sample of several dishes for 90 euro.

-37. Tempio di Iside
+Il Tempio di Iside (Colosseo/Esquilino)

-A large choice of raw and cooked starters is a perfect way to start the meal at Tempio di Iside, popular fish restaurant in Rome close to the Colosseum.
+A large choice of raw and cooked starters is a perfect way to start the meal at Tempio di Iside, a popular fish restaurant in Rome close to the Colosseum.

-Expensive like most high-quality fish and seafood restaurants in the city centre, here you will try delicacies like tuna tartare, prawn carpaccio, mussels, oysters, spaghetti with sea truffle or sea urchins, fusilli with cherry tomatoes, red prawns and Pecorino cheese.
+Expensive like most high-quality fish and seafood restaurants in the city center, here you will try delicacies like tuna tartare, prawn carpaccio, mussels, oysters, spaghetti with sea truffle or sea urchins, fusilli with cherry tomatoes, red prawns and Pecorino cheese.
 The main dishes are never the same, depending on the season and the catch of the day.

-38. La Torricella
+La Torricella (Testaccio)